-Mission

-The job of BOCES is to support the work being done in schools by providing services and supports they are not able to provide for themselves.
+Mission - The job of BOCES is to support learning in schools and communities by providing services and supports they are not able to provide individually.

-Vision

-We want districts to view us as leaders in the field - competent, responsive, collaborative and helpful.
-We want the services and supports we provide to be of high quality and be valued both internally and externally.
+Vision - We commit to being leaders in the field - competent, responsive, collaborative and helpful.
+Seeking excellence, we endeavor to provide high quality services and supports that are valued both internally and externally.